minvws/nl-covid19-notification-app-design/README.EN.md

 Our intention is make the development and design of the Dutch COVID19 notification application as open and transparent as possible.
 We will share the designs and related documentation here as early and often as possible so that everyone has the chance to leave feedback and support the project.

 ## Important:
 * **This it not a simple project.
-Please take the time to read the documentation properly before you ask a question **
+Please take the time to read the documentation properly before asking a question.**
 * **We are now sharing designs early in the process.
 Please bear in mind that they are not the final designs: there will be changes made to the visual styles, copy, etc..**
 * **We will do our upmost best to read all of the comments and suggestions.
-However we may not be able to reply to all of them. **
+However we may not be able to reply to all of them.**

 ## Overview
 * [Requirements (Dutch)](https://www.rijksoverheid.nl/onderwerpen/coronavirus-app/documenten/publicaties/2020/05/19/programma-van-eisen)